 Graduates have it really rough this year — the year the pandemic changed all our lives.
-Most schools across the U.S. (and even the world) cancelled live in-person graduation ceremonies, which has led to some pretty creative alternatives!
+Most schools across the U.S. (and even the world) canceled live in-person graduation ceremonies, which has led to some pretty creative alternatives!

 A quick drive around Anytown USA and you’re likely to see graduate pictures and messages from family and friends on yard signs, digital billboards, and roadside banners.
 We’re also hearing about some conflicts between what graduates would like to happen, and what we need to all do to stay safe.